danu6677/MVVM/README.md

 ### Testing

 Dependency injection facilitates unit testing by enabling us to provide mock or stub dependencies when creating ViewModel instances.
 This way, we can isolate specific parts of our ViewModel for testing, ensuring that it behaves as expected in isolation.

+InMemory Coredata stack is being used to execute the unit tests

 ### Offline Persistence